darthcofferus/CalculatorFX/README.md

 The calculator with graphical interface written in JavaFX.
 This is my learning project :)

 ## Requirements:
-Windows x64 and 52.3 MB of free disk space.
+Windows x64 and some free disk space.

 ## Installing
-Run the CalculatorFX-Setup-1.0.1.0 file and follow the necessary steps to install the application.
+Run the CalculatorFX-Setup-1.0.2.0 file and follow the necessary steps to install the application.

 ## Uninstalling
 Open the start menu and type CalculatorFX into the search.
 Then right-click on the application and select Delete.